MPica/classical-refs-in-ConDE-corpus/README.md

 ### Work files:

-* checklist.xml contains a copy of all authors without a date.
+* checklist.xml contains a copy of all TEI-XML author declaration without a date, classified by witness provenance, for debugging purposes.
+This is not a working XML file and only aims at allowing me to understand problems.
+* mentions.csv contains an entry for each mention within targetted time-span (born before yead 550), with identification for the witness, part, chapter and section which contains it and, of course, the identity of the author mentionned there.
+Therefore, if an author is mentionned several times within each section, the table will contain multiple entries with the exact same information.

 ### Initial data visualisation: